jasp-stats/jaspNetwork/inst/help/networkanalysis.md

 - `CV`: Cross-validation.

 #### Sample Size
+- `Maximum`: Sets the sample size to the total number of rows including rows with NA's.
+- `Minimum`: Sets the sample size to the total number of rows excluding rows with NA's.
+- `Pairwise average`: Sets the sample size to the average of sample sizes used for each individual correlation.
+- `Pairwise maximum`: Sets the sample size to the largest sample size used for each individual correlation.
+- `Pairwise minimum`: Sets the sample size to the smallest sample size used for each individual correlation.

 #### Network
 If you untick `Weighted`, the estimated network will only consist of positive (1) negative (-1) and absent (0) edges.
 If you untick `Signed`, the estimated network will only consist of positive edges.
 Note that the absolute value is taken of negative edges, to make them positive.
 If you untick both `Weighted` and `Signed` the network will say if there is an edge (1) or not (0).